 MBAO 550.
 MBA Online Strategies for Success.
 1 Credit Hour.

 Before engaging with your first Professional MBA (PMBA) course, you will explore the technologies, structure, and expectations of the program in the 1-credit Orientation module, MBAO 550 Strategies for Success.
-You will meet your support team, customize a profile on Bryant’s Learning Management System (LMS), Blackboard, practice using various technologies, and create a success plan to guide your journey throughout the PMBA program.
+You will meet your support team, customize a profile on Bryant’s Learning Management System (LMS), practice using various technologies, and create a success plan to guide your journey throughout the PMBA program.
 You will learn to employ unique skills for reading, note-taking, and studying in the online classroom, cite your sources using the American Psychological Association (APA) standards, and monitor your learning progress using metacognitive approaches.

 MBAO 551.
 Managerial Economics & Data Analysis.
 3 Credit Hours.

-In this course, you will explore both micro and macroeconomics at a managerial level with an emphasis on key concepts and principles used in business management today.
+In this course, you will explore both micro and macroeconomics and data analysis at a managerial level used in business management today.
 You will learn to define and interpret concepts such as opportunity cost, elasticity, utility maximizing, and market equilibrium.
 You will gain a way of understanding the long-term forces that drive the economy and shape the business environment.
 By the end of this course, you will be able to analyze the core issues in economics, evaluate the effects of internal and external factors on economic issues, employ models to perform economic analysis, apply theory using real world examples, and identify, explain, and compare major economic indicators and apply them to real world applications.
 Students will also employ regression models to conduct data analysis: applies econometric methods in a business context in order to address managerial questions and help make evidence based decisions.

 MBAO 552.
 Principles of Management.
 3 Credit Hours.